KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 Within the [redux] framework, [actions](https://redux.js.org/docs/basics/Actions.html) are the basic building blocks that facilitate application activity.

-Actions follow a pre-defined convention that promote an action type and a type-specific payload.
+- Actions follow a pre-defined convention that promote an action type and a type-specific payload.

+- Actions are dispatched throughout the system (both UI components, and logic modules).

+- Actions are monitored by reducers (which in turn change state), and trigger UI changes.

+- Actions are also monitored by logic modules, implementing a variety of app-level logic (things like asynchronously gathering server resources, and even dispatching other actions).

 In general, **actions are considered to be an internal detail of the feature**, and therefore are **NOT managed by feature-u**.
 In other